PublicationsReviewsPresentationsMemberships

 • Creighton University Office of Institutional Research & Assessment 2002 summer assessment grant for the Philosophy Dept. Assessment Committee

-• Affiliated Scholar at The Ethics Center, University of South Florida (100 Fifth Avenue South, St. Petersburg, FL), August 24 to December 22, 1998
+• Affiliated Scholar at The Ethics Center, University of South Florida (100 Fifth Avenue South, Saint Petersburg, FL), 24 Aug. to 22 Dec.
+1998

-• US WEST Academic Development and Technology Fellowship, Creighton University summer 1995.
-View my 12.5 minute exit interview (.wmv file).
+• US WEST Academic Development and Technology Fellowship, Creighton University summer 1995

-• National Endowment for the Humanities travel stipend to participate in: Duty, Interest & Practical Reason: Aristotle, Kant & the Stoics, organized by the Program in Classics, Philosophy & Ancient Science, University of Pittsburgh, March 18–20, 1994
+• NEH travel stipend to participate in Duty, Interest & Practical Reason: Aristotle, Kant & the Stoics, organized by the Program in Classics, Philosophy & Ancient Science, University of Pittsburgh, 18–20 March 1994

 • Creighton College of Arts & Sciences 1993 Summer Faculty Development Grant: How to Write Philosophy Papers: A Manual